Ray somehow managed to land on his feet. He was thankful that the trees stopped him from crashing into the ground.

 “It’s a shame your little fire friend couldn’t make it.
 He was probably your only hope.”
 Visola smiled, “It’s a good thing I decided to separate you.”

 “It won’t take long for Ray to catch up!”
 Pennie shouted, “I know he’ll be here soon!”

 “Oh, I don’t think I have to worry about that.
 I have already put plans into motion to deal with the Valero boy,” Visola laughed.
 “I think it will be quite a while before we see him, if at all.”

 “I will not let you win this!”
 Kaela yelled.
 “You will not cast that spell, I’ll make sure of it.”

 “I already told you.
 There is no other option but to submit to me!”
 “Visola laughed.

 Once again Pennie found herself unable to move.
 She tried to think of who she should summon next, but every idea that came to her seemed like it would never work.
 The only option she could think of was to hold off Visola long enough for someone from the MLC arrived.
 However, so time continued to pass, it began to feel like no one was coming.

 “Don’t screw with me!”
 A loud voice roared.

-The crystallite behind Pennie suddenly shattered into millions of pieces.
+The crystallite behind Pennie suddenly shattered into millions of pieces as flames burst into the sky.
 Pennie turned to find Ray standing amongst the of falling shards.

 “Oh, so you’ve finally shown yourself, Fire Valero!”
 Visola said with a malicious smile.